Ergotism in migraine. Peripheral vascular complications in 14 patients with migraine | Canada Hyperbarics Skip to main content

 What They Found

-The study found that 14 women experienced severe ischemia in their limbs after taking varying doses of ergotamine tartrate for migraine.
+The study found that 14 women experienced severe ischaemia in their limbs after taking varying doses of ergotamine tartrate for migraine.
 Ten of these patients had previously shown signs of ergotism, but only eight were initially diagnosed with it upon admission.
 Early in the study period, hyperbaric oxygen at 3 ATA was used as a standard treatment, later replaced by continuous intravenous nitroglycerine infusion.

 Canadian Relevance